zuozhenggh/learning-library/developer-library/microservices-unified-observability/extended-usage/extended-usage.md

-# Better Understand and Modify Metrics, Logging, and Tracing (Optional)
+# Better Understand and Modify Metrics, Logging, and Tracing

 ## Introduction